Traces of Newton-Sobolev functions on the visible boundary of domains in doubling metric measure spaces supporting a $p$-Poincar\'e inequality: Construction of and the Frostman measure

 Setting $K_0=C/c_0$ yields the desired conclusion. \end{proof}

-Now we wish to construct a Frostman measure, adapted to the use of codimensional Hausdorff content.
+Next we wish to construct a Frostman measure, adapted to the use of codimensional Hausdorff content.
 The idea comes from~\cite{VK}, but unlike in~\cite{VK}, we are not interested in creating a doubling measure, and so our construction is simpler and closer to that of~\cite{GK}.
+Henceforth we consider $0<\eta<\eta_1<\tfrac{1}{168}$, with $\eta_1$ sufficiently small as determined in the proof of Proposition~\ref{prop:Frostman}.